-- i.
-Aggregate gravel base course shall be a minimum of 1 foot 6 inches in depth.
+- ai.
+Base Course.
+The Aggregate gravel base course shall be a minimum of one and one-half (1.5) feet 1 foot 6 inches in depth.
 When subgrade materials are marginal, the Town Engineer may require additional base gravel.
-The lower 12 inches of material shall conform to the requirement of Section 703.06 (b).
-Types D or E of the said MDOT Specifications, except that no particle of rock shall exceed 3 inches as determined by a 3 inch square mesh sieve. - ii.
-The upper 6 inches of material shall conform to the requirements of Section 703.06 (a).
-Types A and B of the said MDOT Specifications except that Maximum particle size for Type B shall be 3 inches. - iii.
+The lower 12 inches one (1) foot of material shall conform to the requirement of Section 703.06 (b).
+Types D or E of the said MDOT Specifications, except that no particle of rock shall exceed three (3) inches as determined by a three (3) inches aguare mesh sieve. - ii.b.
+Upper Course.
+The upper six (6) inches of material shall conform to the requirements of Section 703.06 (a).
+Types A and B of the said MDOT Specifications except that mMaximum particle size for Type B shall be three (3) inches. - iii.c.
+Compaction.
 The base gravel shall be placed and compacted in accordance with technical requirements of Section 304 of said MDOT Specifications.
-Compaction tests shall be taken at a minimum interval of every 50 linear feet along the roadway for each lift of material placed.
+Initial cCompaction tests shall be taken at a minimum interval of every fifty (50) linear feet along the roadway for each lift of material placed, and then compaction tests at a greater separation if initial tests pass.
 Retesting of any failed areas must be conducted after remedial action has been accomplished.
-Additional compaction tests may be required by the Public Works Director. - iv.
-Gravel for sidewalk base shall be eight inches in depth and shall meet the requirements of Section 703.06 (a), Types A or B, placed in one lift compacted to 95% of optimum density. - v.
+Additional compaction tests may be required by the Public Works Director. - iv.d.
+Sidewalk.
+Gravel for sidewalk base shall be eight (8) inches in depth and shall meet the-requirements of Section 703.06 (a) of said MDOT specifications, Types A, or D, placed in one lift compacted to ninety-five (95) percent% of optimum density. - v.e.
+Esplanade.
 The base of the esplanade located between the road and the sidewalk shall not be filled with gravel.
 The underlying material under the loam layer shall be common borrow or a similar material conducive to tree growth.
-The maximum grade of the esplanade cross-slope shall be 2%.
+The maximum grade of the esplanade cross-slope shall be two (2) percent%.